DavidDanso/unospace/README.md

 cd projectName
 ```

-## How to connect Project to PostgreSQL database
+## How to connect Project to PostgreSQL

 #### 1. Download PostgreSQL [ https://www.postgresql.org ]